Jipok/Nim-SDL2-and-Emscripten/readme.md

 ## Why you shouldn't use SDL2 with Emscripten?
-Because it has a large size and terrible architecture(port, not sdl).
+Because it has a large size(3 mb) and terrible architecture(port, not sdl).

 At first I thought about dynamic linking.
 But this is an experimental feature([article](https://github.com/kripken/emscripten/wiki/Linking)) and I was not able to use SDL2 as side module.